Students at a Brooklyn middle school have a "duck and cover" practice drill in preparation for a nuclear attack in 1962.

 Security dilemma

-Nuclear deterrence can lead other countries to develop their own weapons programs, raising the stakes of any potential conflict.
+Nuclear deterrence can lead other countries to develop their own weapons programs.
+Ongoing nuclear proliferation only raises the stakes of any potential conflict.
 For instance, Saudi Arabia has pledged to acquire nuclear weapons if Iran—its fierce rival—does so first.
-If more countries develop nuclear weapons of their own—what is known as nuclear proliferation—nuclear weapons use becomes more likely.
+If more countries develop their own nuclear weapons—what is known as nuclear proliferation—then nuclear weapons use becomes more likely.
 The risk of a miscommunication between nuclear powers also becomes more dangerous.
 During the Cold War, for instance, NATO conducted an annual simulation of a nuclear threat called the Able Archer exercise.
 In 1983, however, NATO implemented new measures, including using dummy warheads and different coded communications.
 Fearful the exercise was in fact a smoke screen, the Soviets readied their own nuclear forces for war.
-Crisis was ultimately averted, but the two sides came perilously close to bombing each other over a misunderstanding.
+The crisis was ultimately averted.
+However, the two sides came perilously close to bombing each other over a misunderstanding.

 Costs of credibility

 Governments lose credibility when they fail to back up their threats.
-The United States, for instance, stated in 2012 that Syria’s use of chemical weapons would cross a “red line” but subsequently refused to intervene when the Syrian government gassed hundreds of its civilians in 2013.
-That failure to act cost the United States credibility with its allies and foes alike.
+The United States, for instance, stated in 2012 that Syria’s use of chemical weapons would cross a “red line.”
+However, the Obama administration subsequently refused to intervene when the Syrian government gassed hundreds of its civilians in 2013.
+This failure to act cost the United States credibility with its allies and foes alike.
 Alternatively, following through on one’s threats can also carry serious repercussions.
 Prior to World War I, European leaders had spent years constructing a network of alliances.
 In theory, those alliances were intended to deter conflict.
-In reality, the alliance networks had the opposite effect of expanding a local issue—the assassination of Austrian Archduke Franz Ferdinand—into a continent-spanning crisis as countries marched into war, following through on their alliance pledges.
+In reality, the alliance networks had the opposite effect of expanding a local issue—the assassination of Austrian Archduke Franz Ferdinand—into a continent-spanning crisis.
+The complex alliance networks in Europe required countries to follow through on their alliance pledges and march to war.

 Assumptions of rationality

 Deterrence theory assumes that actors prioritize their well-being: the United States did not bomb the Soviet Union because doing so would have resulted in its own destruction.
 However, not everyone is rational.
 Leaders have many times sent their citizens into war despite strong deterrents and obvious consequences.
-Similarly, many experts fear that a rogue actor will not always make rational decisions with their power, which could lead to catastrophe.
-Additionally, terrorism is notoriously difficult to deter, as the threat of death carries little weight when individuals are already willing to carry out suicide attacks.
+Similarly, many experts fear that a rogue actor will not always make rational decisions with their power.
+An erratic or irrational leader in control of nuclear weapons could lead to catastrophe.
+Additionally, terrorism is notoriously difficult to deter,as the threat of death carries little weight.
+Individuals committed to a terrorist organization may be already willing to carry out suicide attacks.

 Minimal safeguards

 In the United States, the president is expected to consult with advisors before authorizing a nuclear strike.
-However, the former head of U.S. Strategic Command left open the possibility during a 2017 hearing that, if determined, a president could potentially order a first-use nuclear launch single-handedly and with few—if any—constraints to their authority.
-To avoid a rash and imprudent nuclear strike, some experts have called for additional checks and verifications in the approval process for first-use nuclear strikes.
+However, the former head of U.S. Strategic Command left open the possibility during a 2017 hearing that, if determined, a president could potentially order a first-use nuclear launch single-handedly.
+The hearing revealed that the president is faced with few—if any—constraints to their nuclear authority.
+To avoid a rash and imprudent nuclear strike, some experts have called for additional checks and verifications to be added to the approval process for first-use nuclear strikes.

 Proving a counterfactual